 Thanks to the plummeting cost of DNA synthesis, scientists are helping to pave the way to explore the wide market of synthetic biology.
 Rather than relying on biotechnology to make medicines and genetically modified crops, synthetic biology can be utilised for more extensive changes.
 The technology can be used to develop new ways to treat illnesses, injuries, and can even be used to grow organs for those in need of donors.

 Within the first half of 2017, the industry managed to raise an impressive $500+ million in venture capital, public funding, and grants.
 This funding is enabling scientists to work towards designing new drugs, materials, and chemicals with the rise of synthetic biology.
 Driven by the advancements being made in healthcare technology, the Global Regenerative Medicine Market is set to grow by over a quarter by 2022.
-Investors are drawn to the healthcare opportunities synthetic biology can provide, as well as the decreasing cost of research.
+Investors are drawn to the healthcare opportunities synthetic biology can provide, as well as the decreasing cost of research making it one of the sectors to invest in, in 2018.